 (Frankfurter Allgemeine Zeitung Magazine January 16, 1998).

-“ in the 15th century … to more and more greater artistic importance … Now it served not only as aid , but was above all arts as the direct expression of artistic ideas .
-Leonardo calls it not only a human discipline , but a goddess … ”
+“ In the 15th century (the drawing) evolves … to an evermore greater artistic importance … Now it served not just as an auxiliary means, but stood above all arts as the immediate form of the expression of artistic ideas.
+Leonardo calls it not just a science, but a goddess … ”

 The condition still almost perfect as a whole.
 Smoothed cross-fold in the upper quarter only partly noticeable within the subject.
 Ultimately only a little disturbing the different tears in the upper margin up to 5 cm deep which all are repaired.
 Here and there quite fine smallest box pleats.
 On the back only still unimportant remnants of former mounting.